Football Extra Points

 The extra point requires the team to kick the ball into the opposing team's goal post starting at the 15 yard line.
 If successful, the extra point is worth one (1) additional point.
 The extra point is one of two (2) ways a team can score additional points after a touchdown.

 REMEMBER: The extra point is also known as the PAT or point after touchdown.

-PRO TIP: In 2015, the NFL moved the extra kick from the 2-yd line to the 15-yd line.
+PRO TIP: In 2015, the NFL moved the extra point from the 2nd yard line to the 15 yard line.
 This made it much harder because the kick attempt is further away from the goal post.

-If successful, the extra kick is worth one (1) additional point.
-So, a team will earn a total of seven (7) points on the drive.
-If the extra kick misses, they earn zero (0) additional points.
-So, a team will earn a total of six (6) points on the drive.
+If a team makes the extra point, they earn one (1) additional point for a total of seven (7) points on the drive.
+If the extra point misses, they earn zero (0) additional points earning a total of six (6) points on the drive.

 Imagine the score is the following:

 If the away team scores a touchdown, the score becomes: